 - Hard to Budget.
 It’s hard to keep track of how much you have left to spend and how much you already spent.
 There is a lot more calculating involved.

 - Easy to overspend.
 It’s easy to justify buying more things because you can purchase it even if you don’t have the ready cash.
 What’s one more purchase when you already spent so much?
 When you have the option to buy it then you are more tempted.

 - Disconnect.
 You lose the action of spending money- the physical act of spending is separate from you so you don’t necessarily connect the transaction with spending actual money.
 It is hard to visualize the money leaving your bank account when it is so removed from the act.

 I still am using credit cards right now, though.
 I think that in these times it makes more sense for me to use a credit card.
 Basically, the pros of using a credit card outweigh the cons for me at this moment.

 You Need a Credit Card

 Which brings me to my point: you need to have access to a credit card.
 You need to be able to use a credit card responsibly.
 You need to teach your kids how to use a credit card responsibly.
-If I had eschewed all credit cards than I would not have had the option to switch to a credit card.
+Suppose I had eschewed all credit cards, then I would not have had the option to switch to a credit card.
 I had a credit card ready to use.